andrew/ultimate-awesome/README.md

 - [awesome-libadwaita](https://github.com/janvhs/awesome-libadwaita) - Resources, language bindings and frameworks around GNOME's Libadwaita.
 - [awesome-intuitive-physics-ai](https://github.com/jiafei1224/awesome-intuitive-physics-ai) - Reading list for research topics in intuitive physics for artificial cognition.
 - [awesome-wikidata](https://github.com/johnsamuelwrites/awesome-wikidata) - Curated list of Wikidata Projects.
+- [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
 - [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
 Written by some people at Khoury Finance.
 - [awesome-disentangled-representations](https://github.com/koukyo1994/awesome-disentangled-representations) - A curated list of papers on disentangled representation learning inspired by  and
 - [awesome-vibecoded-apps](https://github.com/levz0r/awesome-vibecoded-apps) - A curated list of awesome apps and projects built with vibe coding.